-TeamSupport offers powerful reporting and charting capabilities through an integration with Zoho Reports.
-Through this integration you can create custom reports, charts, and dashboards on a variety of TeamSupport data and you can also create custom dashboard which you can share throughout your organization.
+TeamSupport offers powerful reporting and charting capabilities through an integration with Zoho Analytics.
+Through this integration, you can create custom reports, charts, and dashboards using TeamSupport data.
+You can also create a custom dashboard which you can share throughout your organization.

-Once the integration is set up, TeamSupport will automatically update Zoho Reports in near real time so the data will be fresh and not time delayed.
+Once the integration is set up, TeamSupport will automatically update Zoho Analytics in near real-time so the data will be fresh and not time delayed.

 TeamSupport sends over the following data to Zoho:

 - Ticket Table – This is one of the main tables in TeamSupport and contains all of the ticket information.
 Most reporting will be done on this table.
 Mapping includes the following fields:

 All Ticket Custom Fields